kismetwireless/kismet/docs/dev/datasource.md

 * "type": string containing the GPS type
 * "name": string containing the GPS user-defined name

+#### HARDWARE ####

+A simple string containing information about the hardware, if any.
+For example, the chipset of a Wi-Fi device can be annotated here.

 #### INTERFACELIST
 A list of interfaces the source detected it can support.
 This is the result of running an interface scan or list.